amotahar/tech-net/README.md

 3. Getting React projects started learn term you turn
 4. Routing and File Structure - Configuring the First Slice - Linking Components with Redux Store
 5. Payload, Actions, and Business Logic - ok DevTools and Best Practices for TypeScript
-6. Middleware, including Custom Middleware
+6. Middleware, including Custom Middleware flask
 7. Overview of the Module independent strong learner inshaAllah, i will be success  learn & share. be strong. be strong men men only being rise & farhan proud run be turn
 8. git hub learn & share and share born eid day win prompt be strong strong men committee unity motherland make change be turn right be strong be unity champion be run be turn